 The main views of the trail are undoubtedly the imposing Riesach waterfalls that are the highest in Styria.
 After the enchanting waterfalls, the steep trail takes you to Riesachsee lake and then through the Höll gorge.
 Since ‘Höll’ literally means hell, it’s safe to say that this trail is not suitable for small children or dogs.

 One of the more challenging and strenuous day hikes in Austria is the Alp Tour Obertal.
 The 11-kilometer hike takes you from Hopfriesen to Giglach Lakes, with some extraordinary stops along the way.

 Some of the highlights of the hike include the 19th century Nickel Museum – which is in fact a smelting furnace -, three remarkably beautiful lakes that will take your breath away and rather unique flora.

 This day hike begins at Hopfriesen and the first part takes you along the classic Miner’s Trail.
-From there, you will pass through forests, go over creeks, pass by lakes and various interesting rock formations.
+From there, you will pass through forests, go over creeks, and pass by lakes and various interesting rock formations.
 You will eventually get to Murspitzsattel mountain saddle, which offers spectacular views of the Duisitzkar cirque and its amazing lake.
-After that, the trail descends into the cirque, with several huts along the way where you can stop for a break.
+After that, the trail descends into the cirque, with several mountain huts along the way where you can stop for a break.

 It’s only downhill from there – the end of the trail is the valley floor of Eschachboden, while the bus back to Schladming departs next to Eschachalm inn.
 One important thing to note about this trail is that it passes over multiple private properties.
 Owners of those don’t allow for dogs, so you can’t bring your canine friend along for the hike.

 The Salzburger Almenweg is a 350-kilometer long-distance trail in Austria with 31 different stages.
 Experienced backpackers could attempt to cross the entire trail – with more than 550 huts along the way, there’s no shortage of places where you can rest and get something to eat.
 And if you’re not up for a long multi-day hike, then just selecting one or two of the best stages is a great option for you.